Emergency Communications Dispatcher

 Examples of Work

-Knowledge of: Yuma County Policies and Procedures; Department policies and procedures related to dispatching law enforcement officers and other emergency services; proper two-way radio and telephonic communication techniques and codes; Yuma County geographical area, road systems, and the locations of important buildings.
+Knowledge of: Yuma County Policies and Procedures; Sheriff’s Office policies and procedures related to dispatching law enforcement officers and other emergency services; Federal, State, and County laws governing the dispatch process and the use of dispatch equipment; law enforcement terminology, communication techniques, and other codes; communications equipment, to include two-way radio, computer assisted dispatch systems, recording equipment, 911 equipment, and specialty equipment; Yuma County geographical areas, road systems, and the locations of important buildings; business English, spelling, punctuation, and grammar.

 Yuma County Human Resources Department